 1. Mykonos Town

-Like most of the main towns in the Cyclades, the port town in Mykonos Greece is called Chora, which literally means “country”.
+Like most of the main towns in the Cyclades islands, the port town in Mykonos Greece is called Chora, which literally means “country”.
 It’s an extended tangle of maze-like of white-washed streets and traditional houses, and it really needs to be seen to be believed.

 One of the central streets in Mykonos Town is Matogianni street.
 Check it out, and then wander around the back alleys.
 Getting lost in the side streets is part of the charm of this attractive Cycladic island, and it happens to everyone.

-Stroll to the quaint old port, where you will see several luxurious yachts, but also traditional fishing boats.
+Stroll to the quaint old port from the main town, where you will see several luxurious yachts, but also traditional fishing boats.
 There's a small beach nearby, where locals go for a quick swim.

 If you are on a cruise and only stopping in Mykonos for a few hours, strolling around Mykonos Town is the best thing to do.
 You can even take a walking tour if you don’t feel like exploring on your own.